 Development Variance Permits

 Development Variance Permits (DVP) may be required prior to subdivision approval or the issuance of a building permit if the structure does not meet zoning requirements such as setbacks or height limitations established in the zoning bylaw.
 A DVP may also be needed when existing conditions on a property pose difficulties for the siting of new structures.
 DVP's cannot be used to vary the permitted uses or density of the zoning.
-DVP applications require a fee and are referred to both adjacent property owners and occupants along with a referral to the local Advisory Planning Commission for comment before the Regional District Board makes their decision.
+DVP applications require a fee and are referred to both adjacent property owners and occupants along with a referral to the local Advisory Planning Commission and shishalh Nation for comment before the Regional District Board makes their decision.

 For more information, view our Development Variance Permit Brochure.